 Preference will be given to students who are residents of either Indiana or New Jersey.

 Graduate students in East Asian Languages and Cultures and other IU graduate programs may apply for associate instructor (AI) positions in EALC.
 Most EALC AI positions are available in the language programs, though there are a few exceptions.
 Language AIs lead drill sections in Chinese, Japanese, and Korean classes.
 There are also a limited number of AI positions available teaching discussion sections for large 100-level EALC lecture classes (e.g., EALC-E100; EALC-E110).
 The department gives hiring priority to graduate students in EALC, but we occasionally hire graduate students from other departments.

 Full AI positions (teaching 2 sections in a semester) pay a monthly stipend and include tuition remission at the rate of approximately 90% of College of Arts and Sciences tuition for up to 12 credits a semester.
 Half-time AI positions are paid a stipend, but do not receive a tuition remission.

 Applicants to EALC graduate programs: All new graduate program applications are considered for AI-ship funding as well as for admission.
 Applicants interested in being considered for AI-ships should be certain to complete the “Departmental Questions” portion of the application.

-Continuing IU students and applicants to other IU programs: Applications for AI-ships are available from the department office in the Hamilton Lugar School of Global and International Studies, 2050A or online, and are due each year on February 15th for the upcoming academic year.
+Continuing IU students and applicants to other IU programs: Applications for AI-ships are available from the department office in the Hamilton Lugar School of Global and International Studies, 2035 or online (see below).
 Applicants must submit the following for a complete application: